-I love buying items that have meaning and a really good story.
+I love buying items that have meaning and a perfect story.
 I walked around the markets and kept seeing this purse in the window, but the store was not open.
-I kept walking by checking to see if it had open.
+I kept walking by, checking to see if it had opened.
 FINALLY, it was open!
 I made Tyler walk in and use his “words” to ask how much it was.
-It was about $80 American dollars (which in Bosnia is ALOT of money, like ALOT, I’m talking Louis Vuitton in the States expensive.)
-I was in LOVE but I was not just about to spend $80 dollars on some random purse.
+It was about 80 American dollars (which in Bosnia is A LOT of money, like ALOT, I’m talking Louis Vuitton in the States expensive.)
+I was in LOVE, but I was not just about to spend 80 dollars on some random purse.
 Seriously!

-It wasn’t until the shop owner came out, and told me all about her shop that I fell in LOVE.
-The shop was started by her parents about 50 years ago, her dad started making the bags, he then taught her brother (who is now the purse maker) how to continue the trade.
-The shop has been in the market for years now and has become very popular with tourists and with the locals.
-When I was shopping she held Heath and loved on him.
-(He LOVED her) not to mention kid free shopping ha I was SOLD.
+It wasn’t until the shop owner came out and told me all about her shop that I fell in LOVE.
+Her parents started the shop about 50 years ago; her dad started making the bags, and he then taught her brother (who is now the purse maker) how to continue the trade.
+The shop has been in the market for years and has become very popular with tourists and locals.
+When I was shopping, she held Heath and loved on him.
+(He LOVED her) not to mention kid-free shopping.
 When else in my life will I be able to buy a handmade purse, meet the family and hear the story all while in Bosnia…Probably never again!
-So I bought the purse and it is LOVE!
-It’s very European haha (Not the best picture, but here it is!)
+So I bought the bag, and it is LOVE!
+It’s very European ha ha (Not the best picture, but here it is!)

 This is the picture of the shop and the shop owner.

 Click here if you’d like to check out their Facebook page.